git/git.github.io/rev_news/drafts/edition-48.md

   [before the end of this month](https://public-inbox.org/git/20190221082218.GA3335@sigill.intra.peff.net/).

 * [GerritHub.io multi-site plugin is going public](https://groups.google.com/forum/#!topic/repo-discuss/A9dGOppvgGA) and has
   been proposed to be hosted on gerrit-review.googlesource.com.
-That is going to first globally available OpenSource implementation for having [Gerrit Code Review](https://www.gerritcodereview.com) masters replicated and synchronized over multiple sites.
+That is going to be the first globally available OpenSource implementation for having [Gerrit Code Review](https://www.gerritcodereview.com) masters replicated and synchronized over multiple sites.

 __Light reading__